jman985/umn-html-twitter-widget/README.md

 ## HTML
-*widget.html*: this page contains the same JavaScript code found in *widget.js* but wrapped in an HTML script tag.
+*widget.html* - this page contains the same JavaScript code found in *widget.js* but wrapped in an HTML script tag.
 It also contains Twitter's embed script sourced from https://platform.twitter.com/widgets.js which is needed for any embedded Twitter content to display correctly on the page.
 This document also contains the corresponding <div> tag with id=#viewTweets, which should be placed on the HTML page anywhere the U of MN Press desires the embedded Tweets to display.

-*index.html*: this page is a simply a sample page used soley by the Design Team to test their Twitter Tweet embed script using a mock-up of an individual book page from the UMN Press website.
+*index.html* - this page is a simply a sample page used soley by the Design Team to test their Twitter Tweet embed script using a mock-up of an individual book page from the UMN Press website.

 # SERVER
 The server is configured using Node.js and Express server to connect the database.
 These files will likely need to be re-configured to match the parameters of the U of MN Press' local servers.
-If these servers are configured using a different programming language (ex.
+If the U of MN servers are configured using a different programming language (ex.
 Ruby, Python), these files would have to be re-written entirely.

 # DATABASE